 Check out this example from the Leukemia and Lymphoma Society:

 Here's the point: Matching gifts should be an integral part of the donation process.
-This way, donors who are eager to support your organization will be presented with the information they need to double their donations.
+This way, donors who are eager to support your nonprofit will be presented with the information they need to double their donations.

 B. Include matching gifts on your confirmation page

 Capturing the donor's attention as soon as they make a contribution significantly increases the chance that they will submit that matching gift request, so it is crucial to present them with the information that they need in a compelling way.